 March 21, 1977

-Board of Trustees Chairman Jack Eckerd named interim president.
+Board of Trustees Chairman Jack M. Eckerd named interim president.

-The Program for Experienced Learners (PEL) is established.
-First classes are offered in January 1978.
-The accredited program is open to degree-seeking adults and offers some college credit for documented life experience. first classes in January 1978
+The establishment of the Program for Experienced Learners is approved by the college’s faculty.
+First classes were offered in January 1978.
+The accredited program was open to degree-seeking adults and offered some college credit for documented life experience.

 The Leadership Development Institute is formed.